Have you ever listened to that person who says something like “um” over and over and over? After a while, all you hear are the “ums.”

 We spend a lot of time at The Latimer Group talking about message development and content.
-Content is the most important aspect of your communication.
-But on top of good content, the best speakers also have strong delivery and speaking styles that don’t distract the audience.
+Content is the foundation for, and in many ways the most important aspect of, your communication.
+But on top of good content, the best speakers also have strong delivery and in particular speaking styles that don’t distract the audience.
 If you’ve worked really hard to craft a good message, you don’t want your speaking style to undermine the great content you worked so hard to create.

 At The Latimer Group, we believe that great communication skills can change the world.
 We transform people and organizations with simple, repeatable techniques and mindsets.
 We teach persuasive communication skills through an integrated platform of corporate training, coaching, and eLearning.
 To learn more about how we can transform your organization, e-mail us at info@TheLatimerGroup.com